ThreeLetters/SuperSQL/README.md

 # SuperSQL
 SlickInject and Medoo on steroids - The most advanced and lightweight library of its kind.
+Develop using PHP & SQL quickly and securly.
 ## Purpose

 1. To provide a very fast and efficient way to edit sql databases